Azure-Samples/openai-chat-app-entra-auth-builtin/README.md

 ## Development server

-Assuming you've run the steps in [Opening the project](#opening-the-project) and have run `azd up`, you can now run the Quart app in your development environment:
+Assuming you've run the steps in [Opening the project](#opening-the-project) and the steps in [Deploying](#deployment), you can now run the Quart app in your development environment:

 ```shell
 python -m quart --app src.quartapp run --port 50505 --reload